ajitagupta/motivationforeverybody/README.md

 you get, from yourself, automatically, from feeling good about achieving small successes.

+The key is to enjoy the feeling of success that comes from improving in some small way . . . and then rinse and repeat, over and over again.

 Incredibly successful people set a goal and then focus all their attention on the process necessary to achieve that goal.
 They set a goal and then, surprisingly, they forget the goal.